panche12/karinas-spotify/README.md

 The COUNTUNIQUEIFS function returns the number of tracks Karina listened to by the respective artists.
 This formula counts the number of unique values, in this case the distinct number of tracks, that meet multiple criteria, which are the artist name in the H column, and the ranges of the **trackName** (C2:C) and **artistName** (B2:B) columns.
 <img width="1058" alt="Screenshot 2024-04-10 at 5 18 13 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/d68e117f-2821-4f2c-9554-2d8b9769f97a">

 The SUMIFS function helps me add up the total number of miliseconds, seconds, and minutes that each artist was played in the past year.
+This formula helps me return the sum of a range depending on multiple criteria.
+In this case, I was able to find the sum of miliseconds played for Taylor Swift, calculating the msPlayed (from the range C2:C) where the name in artistName (B2:B) is the value of H2 ("Taylor Swift").
 <img width="1107" alt="Screenshot 2024-04-10 at 5 18 32 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/0c7d1370-1ad5-4223-a924-c4cab31a3cf1">

 <img width="1166" alt="Screenshot 2024-04-10 at 5 18 49 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/bca57adf-ec6f-44d2-b740-8dfc8afe5bc1">